 In a series of experiments replicating bubble blowing, in which oil films suspended in flowing water were pushed through a wire loop wand, NYU’s Applied Math Lab has discovered ways bubbles are made--a dynamic crucial in understanding how to enhance industrial production of many chemical products.
 Video courtesy of NYU's Leif Ristroph.

-The paper’s other researchers were Likhit Ganedi, an NYU undergraduate at the time of the work and now a graduate student at Carnegie Mellon University, Anand Oza, a postdoctoral fellow at the time of the research and now a professor at the New Jersey Institute of Technology, and Michael Shelley, a professor at the Courant Institute.
+The paper’s other researchers were Likhit Ganedi, a student in NYU's College of Arts and Science at the time of the work and now a graduate student at Carnegie Mellon University, Anand Oza, a postdoctoral fellow at the time of the research and now a professor at the New Jersey Institute of Technology, and Michael Shelley, a professor at the Courant Institute.

 As a physics problem, blowing bubbles is a question of how a liquid film—typically soapy water—interacts with an imposed flow of an external fluid, which is air in the case of bubble blowing.
 This dynamic is crucial in understanding how to enhance industrial production of many chemical products.